amarell/land/README.md

 - The website was built with pure HTML, CSS and JavaScript.

-- You can visit the website at the following domain: https://amarell-dev.vercel.app/
+- You can visit the website here: https://amarell-dev.vercel.app/